b7alt/drupx/README.md

 # docker-drupal

 Drupal 7.x already installed (admin/test)
-with SQLite on Nginx, APC, with SSH access for drush, Ubuntu 13.04
+with SQLite on Nginx, APC, with SSH access for drush, Debian7

 ## Build